Three of America’s Most Famous Product Liability Cases

 Product liability laws are intended to protect consumers from being harmed by dangerous products.
 Consumers trust manufacturers, distributors, suppliers, and retailers to provide products that are well-made and safe.
 When that trust is broken, product liability lawsuits ensure that the responsible entities are held accountable.

 The types of products that fall under product liability laws are usually concrete personal or household items, though this can depend on the case, the laws in your state, and other factors.
-Below are just a few examples of the types of products NMR has seen at the center of product liability cases:

 - Medical devices, such as hip implants and IUDs